 Specify a name for the animation.
 Specifying a descriptive name is especially useful when setting up an action that triggers the animation.

-By default, On Page Load is selected, which means the animated object plays when the page is opened in the SWF file.
+By default, On Page Load is selected, which means the animated object plays when the page is opened.
 Choose On Page Click to trigger the animation when the page is clicked.
 Choose On Click (Self) or On Roll Over (Self) to trigger the animation when the object itself is clicked or moused over, respectively.
 If you create a button action that triggers the animation, On Button Event is selected.
 (See Add actions to buttons.)
 You can specify multiple events to start the animation.

 If you select the On Roll Over (Self) event, you can also select Reverse On Roll Off.
 This option reverses the action of the animation when the mouse moves off the object.